MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Dedicated Fabric experience plans

-This section provides dedicated step-by-step guides for each Fabric experience to help customers through the recovery process.
+The following sections provide dedicated step-by-step guides for each Fabric experience to help customers through the recovery process.

 ## Data Engineering

 This guide walks you through the recovery procedures for the Data Engineering experience.
 It covers Lakehouse, Notebook, and Spark Job Definition.

 ### Lakehouse

 Lakehouse items from the original region remain unavailable to customers.
 To recover the functionality of an item, customers can re-create it in a new Lakehouse item in workspace C2.W2.
 We recommend two main approaches for recovering Lakehouse: